vuhnger/vuhnger/README.md

 I'm currently working with various tech initiatives @ [Dr. Dropin Bedrift](https://bedrift.drdropin.no/)!

-Checkout my [Website](https://www.vuhnger.dev/home) for more information about my experience and interests.
+Checkout my [Website](https://www.vuhnger.dev/) for more information about my experience and interests!!

 #### 📫 How to reach me